OhioBWC - Basics: (Policy library) - File

 i.
 When a new application has been entered, the claims management system will identify if there are any possible duplicate claims.

 ii.
-If an IW does not have a SSN or visa number, claims services staff will check the “Tax ID unavailable” box in the claims management system so that compensation may be released to the IW when appropriate.
+If an IW does not have an SSN or visa number, claims services staff will check the “Tax ID unavailable” box in the claims management system so that compensation may be released to the IW when appropriate.

 c.
 Verify that the employer policy number listed in the claims management system matches the employer information documented in the file and that the evidence supports there is an employee/employer relationship.